Chenée Today

 Eggnog Bread Pudding with Browned Butter Rum Sauce

-• A whisk and a rubber spatula.
+• You'll need a whisk and a rubber spatula.
 The whisk helps keep the butter from burning and allows it to brown evenly -- I like this silicone whisk -- and the rubber spatula scrapes all the browned bits from your pan!

-Then you just need to cut your butter into chunks and heat it in your pan on medium heat for 5-10 minutes.
+To make it, cut your stick of butter into chunks and heat it in your hot pan on medium-low heat for 5-10 minutes.
 As it starts to melt, it'll look something like this:

 butter starting to melt in a pan